dftbplus/develguide/docs/fortranstyle.rst

 *******************
-Fortran style guide
+FORTRAN style guide
 *******************

-The main leading principle when contributing code to Fortran projects should be readability.
-If your code can not be easily read and understood by others, it will be hard to maintain and extend it.
-It should also fit well to existing parts of the code (in style as well as in its programming paradigms) maintaining the principle of least surprise.
+The main principle when contributing code to FORTRAN projects should be readability.
+If your code can not be easily read and understood by others it will be hard to maintain and extend.
+It should also fit well with the existing parts of the code (in style as well as in its programming paradigms) maintaining the principle of least surprise.

-Below, you find some explicit coding rules we try to follow.
-The list can not cover all aspects, so also look at the existing source code and try to follow the conventions there in.
+Below you will find some explicit coding rules we try to follow.
+The list can not cover all aspects, so also look at the existing source code and try to follow the conventions being used.

-If you use Emacs as editor, consider to add `appropriate customisation settings
+If you use Emacs as editor, consider adding `appropriate customisation settings
 <https://gist.github.com/aradi/68a4ff8430a735de13f13393213f0ea8>`_ to your
 config file in order to automatically enforce some of the conventions below.